 Route of Administration

-If an antibiotic drug is administered using an inappropriate route, it may not work well.
+If we administer an antibiotic drug using an inappropriate route, it may not work well.

 For example, some antibiotics for dogs should be given on an empty stomach, while others with a meal.
-Or, in cases of serious infections, antibiotics may be better given intravenously instead of orally.
+Or, in cases of serious infections, it may be better to give antibiotics to the dog intravenously instead of orally.

 Inappropriate Drug Selection